 The research agenda

-“A better EdTech future for children” is jointly conducted by the DFC and 5Rights Foundation, with funding from the Garfield Weston Foundation.
-It is UK-focused, although, as with all our work, we will learn from and aim to contribute to wider international developments.
-Between 2025 and 2027, we will pursue three tasks:
+“Better EdTech futures for children” is jointly conducted by the DFC and 5Rights Foundation, with funding from the Garfield Weston Foundation and the Rothschild Foundation.
+The project is currently UK-focused, and between 2025 and 2027, we will pursue three tasks:

 A. Development of a shared framework and tools.
 The objective is to establish a standardised taxonomy (i.e., agreed definitions or measures for key concepts) and assessment framework (a structured method for evaluating progress) to facilitate consistent analysis and solution-focused discussions across sectors. (led by 5Rights)